Mini Transat Race

 Mini Transat is a solo transatlantic yacht race which typically starts in France and ends in the Caribbean.
-The race uses small 6.5 m long yachts conforming to the Mini Transat 6.50 class rules which gives considering scope for development More recently this has led to the formation of two divisions within the class: the production class that limits development and costs, and the prototype class which allows for more flexibility in dimensions and technology.
+The race uses small 6.5 m long yachts conforming to the Mini Transat 6.50 class rules which gives considering scope for development.
+More recently, this has led to the formation of two divisions within the class: the production class that limits development and costs, and the prototype class which allows for more flexibility in dimensions and technology.

 Background

 History

 Bob Salmon developed the idea of a mini-transatlantic race in the late 1970s in England with the intent of promoting affordable offshore solo racing.
 It was partially conceived as a response to the trend for bigger and more expensive boats such as sailed in the OSTAR race that seemed to exclude ocean racing for sailors with moderate budgets.

 The first Mini Transat started from the Penzance Sailing Club in 1977 and races have since been run biannually in odd-numbered years.
-There was a move to Brest, France in 1985, and since then, it has started at various locations in France, such as Brittany, La Rochelle or Charente-Maritime, with a stop in the Canary Islands or Madeira, ending in the West Indies or Brazil.
+There was a move to Brest, France in 1985, and since then, it has started at various locations in France, such as Brittany, La Rochelle or Charente-Maritime, with a stop at the Canary Islands or Madeira, ending in the West Indies or Brazil.